jakubd/ipinfo/README.md

 done!
 ```

-By default it stores because the Maxmind database files in your home config folder: `~/.config/ipinfo`.
+By default it stores the Maxmind database files in your home config folder: `~/.config/ipinfo`.
 You can change this by editing `~/.config/ipinfo/ipinfo.yml`.
 For example if you want it to work system-wide
 or be updated with `geoipupdate` instead you can change this value to `/var/lib/GeoIP`